choonghyunryu/dlookr/README.md

 #### Diagnose data quality of variables in the DBMS

 Use `dplyr::tbl()` to create a tbl_dbi object, then use it as a data frame object.
-That is, the data argument of all diagnose function is specified as tbl_dbi object instead of data frame object.
+The data argument of all diagnose functions is specified as a tbl_dbi object instead of a data frame object.

 ``` r
 # Diagnosis of all columns